Minnesota court affirms approval of Line 3 oil pipeline

 A three-judge panel ruled 2-1 that the state’s independent Public Utilities Commission correctly granted Enbridge the certificate of need and route permit that the Canadian-based company needed to begin construction on the 337-mile (542-kilometer) Minnesota segment of a larger project to replace a 1960s-era crude oil pipeline that has been deteriorating and can run at only half capacity.

 Pipeline opponents can appeal the decision to the Minnesota Supreme Court.
+Both sides planned to comment later Monday.

 Tribal and climate change groups, plus the state Department of Commerce, had asked the appeals court to reject the approvals.
 They argued, among other things, that Enbridge’s oil demand projections failed to meet the legal requirements.
 Enbridge and the PUC said the projections complied with the rules.